How to promote a podcast

 SEO (search engine optimization) for podcasts

-Apple Podcasts, iTunes, Spotify, and Google Podcasts use podcast search engines to help listeners find interesting podcasts.
-This means you need to use keywords (relevant search terms) to your advantage.
+Apple Podcasts, Spotify, and Pocket Casts are podcast search engines that help listeners find interesting podcasts.
+You can use keywords (relevant search terms) to your advantage by including them in your titles and descriptions.

 Optimize your show for search in podcast apps